TradeWars/gamemode/docs/Style-Guide.md

 Packages must have a `README.md` file and an "entry point".
 Internal packages don't _need_ a `pawn.json` but it can help for testing.

-Packages may export their API through a single file, the "Entry Module" or "Entry Script".
+Packages should try to export their API through a single file, the "Entry Module" or "Entry Script".
 If so, this module must have the same name as the directory.
 Sometimes packages may contain multiple files that contain exported API (functions, events) - this is fine for larger packages that provide lots of functionality however try to keep the interface part of a package as small as possible.